Run the React sample app

 A traditional CMS would force you to put your content into neatly arranged boxes to fit inside a pre-defined template.
 The power of Kontent.ai comes from not getting in your way.
 Content structure and content presentation are truly separated and you have the flexibility to define both according to the needs of your project.

-- Angular – Angular 9 sample app, Angular Universal Starter, and Angular progressive web app (PWA)
+- Angular – Angular 9 sample app, Angular Universal Starter

 - Express.js web app with examples of Algolia search integration and automated content translation via webhooks